maykbrito/mini-video-me/README.md

 ## Usage

-You will need change your camera configuration in `./cameraConfig.js` because cameras has different proportion like: width, height, frame rates and aspect ratios.
+You will need change your camera configuration in `./cameraConfig.js` because cameras have different proportions, like: width, height, frame rates and aspect ratios.

 You'll need to know about your camera OR try to not mess with `width`, `height`, `aspectRatio` and `frameRate` options, like this